Youssef-Beltagy/cloud-computing/crawler/readme.md

 I attempt requests thrice for server error responses (5xx).

-The program terminates when numHops is reached, there are no more pages to visit, or the last visited page had no embedded urls.
+The program terminates when the specified number of hobs is reached, there are no more pages to visit, or the last visited page had no embedded urls.
 If you want to change the program so it doesn't terminate if the last page had no embedded urls, please look at the comments for response status 2xx.

 ## Output
 The output for ``` java Crawler http://courses.washington.edu/css502/dimpsey/ 50 ``` is in output.html.
 You can't open it with your browser because it has relative links for css and js files.